joelbehill/ecsfargateterraformexercise/README.md

 ## Infrastructure

-We are using ECS / Fargate and Express.
+We are using ECS / Fargate and Express (NodeJS).
 We are using the AWS Docker Repository to store the image.
 ## Installation

 Use docker and terraform to build the initial image to test and deploy.